Spending Time with Your Baby

 Stop!
 That is a train of thought you must either not board, or at least get off at the first station.
-It is a train fuelled by self pity, and heading down the track to unhappiness for you, your partner, and your baby.
+It is a train fueled by self-pity, and heading down the track to unhappiness for you, your partner, and your baby.
 You are the only one who controls your life; you choose between the track to contentment and joy, or to discontent and misery.

 Remember, that baby loves you more than anyone else ever has, unless you have had a baby before.
 Her devotion, her admiration, and her dependence are total.
 It is for you to decide whether that is something to cause resentment in you, or the overwhelming joy that it should.
 That little miracle of a baby is the biggest responsibility you have ever had, but she can also be the source of the greatest pleasure and joy.